A well-crafted instructional designer resume can help you stand out from other applicants so you can land your dream

 Whether you should open your ID resume with an objective is debatable, but many experts and hiring managers I’ve talked to say the objective is outdated.
 They recommend using a resume summary statement instead.

 Consider the following example of an objective statement: “Seeking a position that will allow me to grow my skills as an instructional designer.”

 If I am an employer, this statement tells me something I already know.
 You are seeking an instructional designer position because you sent a resume.
 It also tells me that you want to grow your skills.
 Does that mean you are not ready to hit the ground running and develop training programs for my company?
 Does that mean I have to spend several weeks getting you prepared to do a job you should be able to do on your first day of work?
 Please tell me what you can do for my organization.

 Rather than writing the typical outdated objective, consider using the precious “real estate” between your contact information and experience to brand yourself as a candidate who is ready to go to work on day one.

 Consider this example of a branding statement or a summary statement: “Detail-oriented instructional designer and experienced team leader with working knowledge of course authoring tools and learning management systems.”

 Even if you are an entry-level designer, you are a natural team leader because what you bring to the table is a special skill set in designing instruction to help learners reach their goals.
 When crafting your statement, keep in mind that you want to impress the person reviewing your resume with qualities that set you apart from other applicants.

 4. Determine if You Should Include Your Graduation Year

 Typically, if you recently earned your degree, adding your graduation year to an instructional designer resume is a given.
-But there are times where you might not want to do this.
+But there are times when you might not want to do this.

 Suppose I received my undergraduate degree in 1990 and earned a master’s degree in instructional design in 2015.